CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 const targetOutput = "1st";
 ```

-Check that `getOrdinalNumber` when called with input of 1 has the target output of "1st".
+Case 1 states that when `getOrdinalNumber` is called with an input of 1, it has a target output of "1st".

-### Using a test framework
+### 🖼️ Using a test framework

-Our aim is to check that `getOrdinalNumber` works as we described in the specification above.
+Our aim is to check that `getOrdinalNumber` works as we described in the case above.

-We need to check our code behaves according to the specification.
-So we can write **tests** to check our code is behaving in a particular way.
+We can write **tests** to check our code is behaving in a particular way.

-> 🔑 A test is any piece of code that runs an assertion on the code we're testing
+> 🔑 A test is any piece of code that runs an **assertion** on the code we're testing

 In addition, we want our tests to:

 - be easy to write
 - be easy to read
-- to give clear feedback on how our function is behaving
+- to give clear feedback on what the current output is
 - to give clear feedback on what the target output is
 - easily write multiple test cases

 We can use a **test framework** to help us build test cases like this.

-{{<note type="definition">}}
+{{<note type="definition" title="definition">}}
-A test framework is a set of tools we can use to build tests efficiently.
+A **test framework** is a set of tools we can use to build tests efficiently.
 {{</note>}}

-We can summarise the thought process as a brief dialogue:
+we can use a short dialogue to think about _why_ we want to use a testing framework:

 > "We need to implement a function"
 >